 "Keep up the good work on CJ3B.info!
 Just for curiosity, your site was the first one I saw on the internet in 1998!"

 "I purchased a 1954 CJ-3B in 1973, originally painted in blue (50K JPEG), when I was still a geology student in Sao Paulo State, Brazil.
 When I graduated and got a job, I left my city and I sold the Jeep in 1979 to a friend of mine, with one condition: if he decided to sell the Jeep, I would have preference to buy it.

-"So, I bought it again and took the Jeep to the town where I was living at the time, 800 km away.
-Since then, I took the Jeep around Brazil wherever I worked.
+"So, I bought it again and since then, I took the Jeep around Brazil wherever I worked.
 When I was living in South Brazil I had to move north again, and I had to leave it standing for 12 years.
-In 2014 I decided to restore it again, to the original condition, and after 18 months, it was ready, painted with Beryl Green (130K JPEG), an original CJ-3B color.
-The engine, a Hurricane in perfect condition (190K JPEG), that I had already rectified 20 years ago, is new.
-The engine number found in the appropriate place, is 4J8808.
+In 2014 I decided to restore it to the original condition, and after 18 months, it was ready, painted with Beryl Green (130K JPEG), an original CJ-3B color.

 "I live in Texas.
 I recently purchased a 1954 Willys, serial number tag shows 454 GB2 41127.
 Engine serial number I have shows "1T41301" which is puzzling based on the other numbers I see in the list.
 I'm sure it is a 134, just don't know if maybe it was originally out of a truck..."